google-ai-edge/mediapipe/docs/solutions/hands.md

 // For reading images from gallery and drawing the output in an ImageView.
 HandsOptions handsOptions =
     HandsOptions.builder()
-        .setMode(HandsOptions.STATIC_IMAGE_MODE)  // API soon to become
+        .setStaticImageMode(true)
-        .setMaxNumHands(1)                        // setStaticImageMode(true)
+        .setMaxNumHands(1)
         .setRunOnGpu(true).build();
 Hands hands = new Hands(this, handsOptions);

-// Connects MediaPipe Hands to the user-defined ImageView instance that allows
+// Connects MediaPipe Hands Solution to the user-defined ImageView instance that
-// users to have the custom drawing of the output landmarks on it.
+// allows users to have the custom drawing of the output landmarks on it.
 // See mediapipe/examples/android/solutions/hands/src/main/java/com/google/mediapipe/examples/hands/HandsResultImageView.java
 // as an example.
 HandsResultImageView imageView = new HandsResultImageView(this);